thorsten/phpMyFAQ/README.md

 ## Requirements

 phpMyFAQ is only supported on PHP 5.3.3 and up, you need a database as well.
-Supported databases are MySQL, PostgreSQL, Microsoft SQL Server and SQLite.
+Supported databases are MySQL, PostgreSQL, Microsoft SQL Server, SQLite and MariaDB.
 Check our detailed requirements on [phpmyfaq.de](http://www.phpmyfaq.de/requirements.php) for more information.

 ## Installation

-### Package
+### Package for end-users

 The best way to install phpMyFAQ is to download it on [phpmyfaq.de](http://www.phpmyfaq.de/download.php), unzip the package and open http://www.example.org/phpmyfaq/install/setup.php in your browser.

-### Git
+### Git for developers

     $ git clone git://github.com/thorsten/phpMyFAQ.git
     $ cd phpMyFAQ